You are here

 Jefferson College Supportive Measures

-Free On-Campus Counseling for all currently enrolled students: Contact 636.481.3215 or email@example.com to schedule an appointment.
+COMTREA on campus mental health services for Students: for all currently enrolled students: Contact 636.481.3215 or email@example.com to schedule an appointment.

-Personal Assistance Services for full time employees.
+Personal Assistance Services for full-time employees: https://www.jeffco.edu/employee-resources/pas-employee-assistance-program

 Jefferson College Police Department: Safety escorts may be provided as well as support for overall safety concerns.
 Contact 636.481.3500 or 911 in an emergency.